MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-setup.md

 - MET150
 ---

-# Overview of the Viva Engage Admin Center
+# Overview of the Engage admin center

-As an admin, the Engage Admin Center (found within the Viva Engage app on Teams) is where you can find everything you need to plan your rollout, set up and customize Viva Engage for your tenant, manage security and compliance, and build engagement within your organization.
+As an admin, the Engage admin center (found within the Viva Engage app on Teams) is where you can find everything you need to plan your rollout, set up and customize Viva Engage for your tenant, manage security and compliance, and build engagement within your organization.

 Through this experience you can: